WebOfTrust/WOT-terms/howto/embed-github-hosted-image-in-github-wiki-page.md

 ## How to do it the right way?

 To embed an image properly in a github wiki page (whether the wiki page is a terms wiki or not), **you need to get the URL for the raw image file**.
-You can get this by
+You can get this done by

-Two ways
+THREE different ways!

 A.

 1. clicking the button that says "Download" and